Standardizing SCPI Command Sets Across Mixed Hardware

 def _flush_error_queue(self) -> int:

-"""Clear and count pending errors.
-Returns the number of errors drained."""
+"""Drain and count pending errors.
+Returns the number of errors cleared."""

 depth = 0